Timer#

 RealTime | std::chrono::system_clock |

-A mismatch produces a static_assert error.
+A mismatch produces a compile error.

 Periodic timer#